Nerdodan/sunvox-modules/docs/modules/instruments/strings/string designer.md

 - string seed: the random seed for the string resonator
 - body seed: the random seed for the body resonator

+## group 8: sound2ctl sample rate settings

+- sample rate: the sample rate of the sound2ctl modules in hertz. requested by nightradio. increasing this increases the granularity at the cost of processing power. according to nr, 150 hz is the sweet spot